KutsenkoIhor/MyPetProject/README.md

 ### 2) AdminPanel Controller has 5 methods: showAdminPanel, changeStatusOfSource, deleteNewsUrl, logout, addNewsUrl.

-- Method showAdminPanel

-using class App\HandlerNewNews\ServiceAddNewsUrl\LoaderUnloaderNewsUrls\UnloaderNewsUrls to get data from a table news_urls and display them in the admin panel.
+- Method showAdminPanel using class App\HandlerNewNews\ServiceAddNewsUrl\LoaderUnloaderNewsUrls\UnloaderNewsUrls to get data from a table news_urls and display them in the admin panel.

-- Method changeStatusOfSource
+- Method changeStatusOfSource.
 The data received with the JavaScript on admin page when using the switch is processed and with the help class App\HandlerNewNews\ServiceAddNewsUrl\LoaderUnloaderNewsUrls\ChangeStatusNewsUrls transferred to the table to record the status.

-- Method deleteNewsUrl
+- Method deleteNewsUrl.
 Is responsible for deleting a specific news feed from the database using the class App\HandlerNewNews\ServiceAddNewsUrl\LoaderUnloaderNewsUrls\DeleteNewsUrl and redirecting to the page admin panel.

-- Method logout
+- Method logout.
 Is responsible for terminating the authentication session and redirecting to the authorization page.

-- Method addNewsUrl
+- Method addNewsUrl.
 Using class App\HandlerNewNews\Parser\Parser we are trying to parse the news from the received package.
 When a parsing error occurs, we display messages - 'URL parsing error'.
 Upon successful parsing, the data is sent to the class App\HandlerNewNews\ServiceAddNewsUrl\Reconstruction\ReconstructionForOneNews extends ReconstructionBeforeLoad for processing.
 Using class App\HandlerNewNews\ServiceAddNewsUrl\LoaderUnloaderNewsUrls\LoaderNewsUrls we update a table in the database or add a new value and redirecting to the page admin panel.